henryamster/amazonWebScraper/readme.md

 ## How to use it:

-first, you need to make sure you have node installed [https://nodejs.org/](https://nodejs.org/) after you download the zip archive, navigate to the directory containing amascraper.js in your console. type npm install and give it a couple of minutes- the dependencies are very large.
+first, you need to make sure you have node installed [https://nodejs.org/](https://nodejs.org/)

+after you download the zip archive, navigate to the directory containing amascraper.js in your console.

+type npm install and give it a couple of minutes- the dependencies are very large.

+to use it type:

 > node amascraper.js searchTerm outputFileName

-where searchTearm is the term for the item you're looking for and outputFileName will be the JSON file outputted.
+into your console where searchTearm is the term for the item you're looking for and outputFileName will be the JSON file outputted.
 Your images will be in a folder named after your search term.

 Simple as that!